 is responsible for establishing and maintaining an effective system of internal control over financial reporting.
-One of the key components of an effective system of internal control is a finance staff with adequate resources available to prepare the financial statements in accordance with generally accepted contemplates an adequate system for recording and processing entries material to accounting principles.
-Additionally, a good system of internal control the financial statements.
+One of the key components of an effective system of internal control is a finance staff with adequate resources available to prepare the financial statements in accordance with generally accepted accounting principles.